clearlinux/clear-linux-documentation/source/clear-linux/tutorials/autofdo.rst

 3.46%.
 We performed 1500 experiments with much more complex code and they show a gain of almost 9%.

-This method shows good application performance gains but, in practice, it is not commonly used due to the high runtime overhead of profile collection, the tedious dual-compile usage model, and the difficulties of generating a representative training data set.
+Although this method shows good application performance gains, in practice, it is not commonly used.
+This is due to high runtime overhead of profile collection, tedious dual-compile usage model, and difficulties in generating a representative training data set.

+.. _Enter-AutoFDO:

 Enter AutoFDO
 =============

-To overcome the limitations of the current FDO model, we proposed the use of AutoFDO.
+To overcome the limitations of the current FDO model, we propose the use of AutoFDO.
 The AutoFDO tool uses `perf`_ to collect sample profiles.
 A standalone tool converts the :file:`perf.data` file into the `gcov` format.
 See the `tool's source code`_ for details.